 Why are boundaries so important in addiction recovery?

 Who needs to set boundaries for recovering addicts and alcoholics?

 One of the first things a substance user requires to seek help is seeing the benefits of change over the benefits of staying the same.
 If nothing changes, then nothing changes.
 Rather than try to control the substance user, the family can control the comfort of the environment where the substance user thrives.
 If the environment remains the same, so will the substance user’s behaviors and actions.

 Lack of healthy boundaries may cause resentment among family members too.
 When certain family members have boundaries, and other family members do not, the addiction can affect both sides differently.
-When this occurs, more often than not, the family members with boundaries often become angry with the others who do not have boundaries.
+When this occurs, the family members with boundaries often become angry with the others who do not.
 This will almost always lead to internal family conflicts.
-While the family is fighting over who they believe is right and who is wrong, the substance user carries on.
+While the family fights over who they believe is right and wrong, the substance user carries on.